asozialesnetzwerk/an-website/README.md

 - Git (obviously)
 - CPython 3.10+
 - Packages from requirements-dev.txt
-- GCC and G++ for building some of the dependencies
+- C and C++ compiler for some of the dependencies
 - Depending on the used version of CPython: Rust
 - For formatting TypeScript and Markdown: dprint
 - For building JavaScript and CSS: Deno